Sarcocystis (Sarco)

 Prevention

-- Dispose of carcasses immediately so they cannot be accessed by predators, including cats.
+• Dispose of carcasses quickly and effectively to prevent access by predators, including cats.

 Learn more